-World Series: After Blake Snell leaves, vaunted bullpen wobbles, hangs on as Rays get even with Dodgers
+Vaunted bullpen wobbles, hangs on as Rays get even with LA

 The hard-throwing right-hander acquired in a trade last summer surrendered Corey Seager’s seventh homer of this postseason leading off the eighth, cutting the lead to 6-4.

-Turner followed with a double, Max Muncy flied out and after a mound visit, Smith smashed a liner to third base that was snared by Wendle for the second out.
+Turner followed with a double.
+Max Muncy then flied out and after a mound visit, Smith smashed a liner to third base that was snared by Wendle for the second out.
 That’s when Loup came on.

 The lefty Loup got the first two outs of the ninth — the second on a flyout just shy of the warning track in left by Austin Barnes.

-The last few outs were more like a low-cost bullpen that dominated all year for the small-market Rays.
+The finish was more like a low-cost bullpen that dominated all year for the small-market Rays.

 Twelve different pitchers converted at least one save during the regular season, matching the major league record despite the compressed schedule, and the group had a 3.37 ERA, third in the majors.